coder/coder/docs/templates/tour.md

 In a more practical template, you would add arguments to these blocks to configure the providers, if needed.

-The `coder_workspace` data source provides details about the state of a workspace, such as its name, owner, and so on.
-It also lets us know when a workspace is being started or stopped.
-We'll use this information in later steps to make sure our workspace's home directory is persistent.
+The [`coder_workspace`](https://registry.terraform.io/providers/coder/coder/latest/docs/data-sources/workspace) data source provides details about the state of a workspace, such as its name, owner, and so on.
+The data source also lets us know when a workspace is being started or stopped.
+We'll take advantage of this information in later steps to do these things:

+- Set some environment variables based on the workspace owner.
+- Manage ephemeral and persistent storage.

 ## 3. coder_agent